QUICKLINKS AND VIEW OPITONS

 Comments: I was told, “It might kill you.”

-I was taking to a physician at a dinner party several years ago and told him I take 2 grams (2,000 mg) of potassium in the form of potassium bicarbonate per day, and he said, “I’d be careful with that.
+In circa 2000, I was talking to a physician at a dinner party and I told him that I take 2 grams (2,000 mg) of potassium in the form of potassium bicarbonate per day, and he said, “I’d be careful with that.
 It might kill you.”

 Comments: Potassium chloride used for lethel injections